munroe7/Assembly-Project/README.md

 #####Class: Assembly Language
 #####Professor: John Russo
 #####Date: 12/10/14
-#####Purpose: We made a memory game in Assembly.
+#####Info: We developed a memory game in assembly for our final project.
 This is based off the generic "memory card flip game".